Mobile devices made up 60% of all ecommerce sales globally as of July 2023.

-As more and more people choose to use their smartphones for online shopping, it’s critical to create a seamless mobile experience so you can turn more of that mobile traffic into sales.
+As more and more people choose to use their mobile phones for online shopping, it’s critical to create a seamless mobile experience so you can turn more of that mobile traffic into sales.

 But creating a high-converting mobile landing page requires a different approach, skills, and design tactics than what you’d use for its desktop version.